bgoonz/BGOONZ_BLOG_2.0/docs/content/learning-area/html/introduction-to-html/structuring-a-page-of-content-finished/marking-guide.md

-Marking guide for “Structuring a page of content”
+Marking guide for "Structuring a page of content”
 =================================================

 The following guide outlines a marking guide for the MDN Learning Area HTML Topic — [Structuring a page of content](https://developer.mozilla.org/en-US/Learn/HTML/Introduction_to_HTML/Structuring_a_page_of_content).
 Each subtask detailed in the assessment is listed below, along with an explanation of how many marks the task is worth.